-This heirloom, vegetarian soup recipe for creamy tomato basil Christmas Soup is a family tradition.
+Christmas Soup is a family tradition with a delicious vegetarian soup recipe for creamy tomato basil soup.
 Make this slow cooker soup for your Christmas Eve dinner and free up time for your last minute wrapping or to have ready when you get home from Christmas Eve services.